openfactoryio/openfactory-asset-api/docs/devcontainer.md

 This will:

-* Start one or more virtual sensor containers using Docker Compose
+* Start the virtual sensor
 * Register virtual devices with the OpenFactory backend

 You can use `ofa` commands to inspect and manage the virtual factory: